Wandering along a thoughtfully designed pathway feels like strolling through a living storybook.

 Crushed oyster shells can add a decorative touch to a garden, as they are available in a range of colors and sizes, and can be used to create patterns or designs.

 Learn more about eleven reasons to use crushed oyster shell in your landscape.
+The crushed oyster pathway offers the ideal coastal vibe.
 I love my oyster shell pathway, see more here.

 12. Crushed Basalt Pathway Designs